-As part of reasonably assuring whether the Educational Service Center's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+As part of reasonably assuring whether the Educational Service Center's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the financial statement.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2020-001.
+The results of our tests disclosed an instance of noncompliance or other matters we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2021-001.